NicoG96/Hadoop-JSON-Merge/README.md

 <!-- MEMORY -->
 ### Memory

-The most glaring issue with this project was the memory limitations: EC2 instances were only running on 1GB of RAM, and from the cursory reading I've done, that's regarded as a near-inadequate amount for a Hadoop processor.
+The most glaring issue with this project was the memory limitations: EC2 instances were only running on 1GB of RAM.
 The overhead of running a Hadoop cluster eats up a lot of processing power by its own merit and compounding it with a large dataset presented even more problems:

 This program generally only operates smoothly with a small dataset.
 Sets that approach more than 4 files do not run to completion practically every time.
 The program is completely operational and produces the expected output when working with small datasets, but when given a large dataset to parse, it functionally breaks down to the point that the entire cluster is frozen and needs to be rebooted via the EC2 dashboard.

 The fact that the larger the dataset, the higher the rate of the program locking up lends credence to the suggestion that this is a memory issue.
 Moreover, runs that were not able to complete would occasionally run successfully after a reboot of the EC2 instance -- further suggesting that the memory for these instances are reaching capacity.
 Put bluntly, this was a limitation I could not reconcile given the architecture I had to work with.
+I invested a lot of time into trying to solve this problem but found no concrete solution; I instead chose to work around this problem in order to meet the delivery deadline.

-As a workaround, I resolved to manually separate these files into their own folders - grouped by article ID.
+To maintain velocity on devlopment, I resolved to manually separate these files into their own folders - grouped by article ID.
 This way, the dataset is artificially restricted to its absolute minimum.
 Athough the initialization and extraction of the data is a bit more tedious, the output is fundamentally the same.
 After hours of troubleshooting and manually attempting to configure the memory limits in Hadoop configuration files, I found this was the only rational solution to my memory problems.

 <!-- HADOOP -->
 ### Hadoop Streaming API